Cogitator

 createCogitatorProvider

-When you have multiple agents registered with Cogitator, use createCogitatorProvider to create a provider function that resolves agents by name:
+When you have multiple agents, use createCogitatorProvider to create a provider function that resolves agents by name:

 import { generateText } from 'ai';